Seattle Mariners Rumors: Jay Bruce Contract Offer Amongst Chatter About Mariners Interest In Outfielder

 Seattle Mariners rumors about a Jay Bruce contract offer have surfaced on social media.
 Could Bruce play first base for the Mariners and give the team a boost on offense for the 2018 MLB season?
 A report by baseball analyst Jon Heyman certainly indicates that the team could be in on the negotiations to land him.
 This also echoes additional Mariners rumors showing up on social media suggesting that the team already offered Bruce a five-year, $90 million contract.
 That offer has not been substantiated by the team or Bruce’s agent.

 Jon Heyman states that the main suitors for Jay Bruce could include the Toronto Blue Jays, St. Louis Cardinals, San Francisco Giants, and Seattle Mariners.
 He also confirms that Bruce is looking for a deal in the range of five years and roughly $80-90 million, so it could actually fall in line with some of the chatter that has been taking place online.
-With no confirmation of that deal being offered, though, those Seattle Mariners rumors will remain conjecture (for now).
+With no confirmation of that deal being offered, though, those Seattle Mariners rumors will remain conjecture for now.

 Career OBP leaders, since 1955: